UK authorities ease COVID testing requirements amid surge

 Associated Press

-LONDON (AP) — Health authorities eased COVID-19 testing requirements across the United Kingdom on Wednesday, a move that could ease staffing shortages that are hitting public services from hospitals and ambulances to trains and garbage collection amid an omicron-fueled infection surge.
+LONDON (AP) — Health authorities across the U.K. simplified COVID-19 testing requirements on Wednesday, a move designed to cut isolation times for many people and that may ease the staffing shortages that are hitting public services from hospitals to garbage collection amid an omicron-fueled surge in infections.

-The change came a day after Prime Minister Boris Johnson said that England has “a chance to ride out” the omicron variant-driven surge in infections without imposing tough lockdown measures.
-He was meeting with Cabinet ministers Wednesday before answering questions in Parliament and delivering a statement on COVID-19.
+In another effort to bolster the economy, Prime Minister Boris Johnson told the House of Commons that pre-departure tests for people traveling to England will no longer be required because the omicron variant is so prevalent that travel restrictions meant to contain its spread are now meaningless.
+The tests had discouraged people from traveling overseas for fear they would get stuck abroad.

+The moves came as the Cabinet backed Johnson’s decision not to impose any further restrictions despite record COVID-19 infection levels.
+With indications that omicron is less severe than earlier variants and widespread vaccination curtailing serious illnesses, the government is sticking with light-touch controls imposed in mid-December.

 The U.K. Health Security Agency said that from Jan.
 11 people in England who test positive using a rapid lateral flow test will no longer need to confirm the result with a PCR test if they are asymptomatic.

-“While cases of COVID continue to rise, this tried-and-tested approach means that LFDs (lateral flow devices) can be used confidently to indicate COVID-19 infection without the need for PCR confirmation,” said the health security agency’s chief executive, Jenny Harries.
+“While cases of COVID continue to rise, this tried-and-tested approach means that LFDs (lateral flow devices) can be used confidently to indicate COVID-19 infection without the need for PCR confirmation,” said Jenny Harries, the agency’s chief executive.

 Health authorities in Scotland, Wales and Northern Ireland quickly followed suit, with Northern Ireland making the change immediately.
 Scotland and Wales plan to introduce it starting Thursday.